Living Next to Mrs Parker – Childhood Food Memories

 Where culture and influence intersect, deliciousness is birthed.

-We sometimes neglect to acknowledge that the origins of our food journeys are not only cultural, they’re influential too.
+The origins of our food journeys are not only cultural, they’re impacted by influence too.
 It’s the reason a Sunday isn’t a Sunday without coconut-coated fingertips after indulging a beautifully spiced aniseed and cardamom koe’sister.
 Or the reason I will drink a piping hot cup of tea in the heart of the summer, as my parents habitually claim that ‘it cools you down’.
-In my twenty-eight years of eating experience, I’ve found that where culture and influence intersect, deliciousness is birthed.
+In my twenty-something years of existence, I’ve found that where culture and influence intersect, deliciousness is birthed.

 My Fondest Childhood Food Memory